FrostyX/fedora-infra-ansible/README.md

-This repository is also mirrored for production runs to https://infrastructure.fedoraproject.org/infra/ansible/
+This repository is also mirrored for production runs to https://infrastructure.fedoraproject.org/infra/ansible/ but this is the working repository where changes are made.

 If you would like to help out with Fedora Infrastructure, see: